Jas-Oji/qantas-hotels/README.md

 - Using tokens for color & spacing variables to improve maintainability
 - Implementing loading and error handling
 - Extracting micro-components (e.g., a reusable Link component)
+- Improving accessibility to ensure a more inclusive user experience

 ## Closing Notes